(syllabus and calendar)

 Immutability of Strings

-The value of a String cannot change.
+SUMMARY: The value of a String cannot change, and this is known as String immutability.
 When you use the assignment operator (=) to create a new String with same identifier as the old String, the old String is replaced by a new String.
-The old String can no longer be accessed.
-However, it might be easy to create a new string with equivalent contents.
-The equal to operator ( = = ) determines if the same location of memory is used for two references to a String.
-The equals method determines if two Strings store an equivalent sequence of characters.
+The old String can no longer be accessed and its contents are eligible for garbage collection.
+The variable name that points to the old string can be reused to point to a new string.

 Command-line arguments